veracity/veracity-documentation/sections/datastandards/vesselinformationsystem.md

 <figure>
 	<img src="assets/vis-gmod.png"/>
-	<figcaption>Vessel Information System and GMOD </figcaption>
+	<figcaption>Vessel Information Structures and GMOD </figcaption>
 </figure>

-As GMOD provides a rich language and functional structure of a vessel, it can be used for other purposes than classification.
+As Gmod provides a rich language and functional structure of a vessel, it can be used for other purposes than classification.
 In ISO 19848, the VIS/GMOD is used as “codebooks” to provide unique identification strings for IoT sensors and data sources on ships.
 See DNVGL-VIS Naming rule defined in Annex C of ISO 19848.

-You can read more about VIS and GMOD and download the VIS “codebooks” used in ISO 194848 [here](http://data.dnvgl.com/dnvgl-vis/).
+You can read more about VIS and Gmod and download the VIS “codebooks” used in ISO 194848 [here](http://data.dnvgl.com/dnvgl-vis/).